sabady/Sentinel/BACKEND_SETUP.md

    ```bash
    Error: Error acquiring the state lock
    ```
-   **Solution**: Check DynamoDB table exists and IAM permissions are correct
+   **Solution**: Check that the S3 bucket exists and IAM permissions are correct

 3. **Access Denied**
    ```bash